ciselab/CPS_repo_mining/analysis/grbl.md

 ### Keyword
 increase
 ### Note
-Not sure whether it falls under any category of performance anti-patterns.
 The improvement comes from parsing the number of decimals with a factor of 2 instead of 1 and printing a char[] instead of each decimal.
+Doesn't fall under any performance related anti-pattern.

 ## Commit #19
 ### Hash